-The cost of home insurance in the UK can vary depending on the provider.
-More Than Money takes a look at the average home insurance cost per month.
+The average cost of Home Insurance in the UK can vary depending on the provider.

-My article ‘What Is Home Insurance?’ has already explained to you what it is and why you should have it, so now let’s look at how much does home insurance cost …. before you have to ask yourself ‘how much would it cost to rebuild my house?’
+My article ‘What Is Home Insurance?’ has already explained to you what it is and why you should have it.

 How Much Should I Insure My Property For?

 Buildings Insurance covers any damage to the building itself.